 Misadventure in Little Lon apply this technology to a new smart setting: a historical walking tour and an interactive mystery.
 It starts from the beautiful Melbourne State Library: players are guided through historic buildings, crowded corners and squalid alleys, where they interview a series of shady characters and look for clues.

 The game is the first in the True Crime Mysteries series by independent studio 10Tickles, directed by the team of husband and wife Andy Yong and Emma Ramsay.
 The couple is fascinated by the mysteries and history that binds people to places, so he decided to build an augmented reality experience that has drawn on both.

 A true story

 Misadventure in Little Lon is based on a real-life crime that took place in the alleys around Little Lonsdale Street (hence the name), around 1910.
-Ernest Gunter was hospitalized and later killed in what appeared to be a street fight, but what happened exactly?
+Ernest Gunter was hospitalized and subsequently killed in what appeared to be a street fight, but what happened exactly?
 Was it a revenge?
-A mafia execution?
+Mafia execution?
 It all depends on who you question.

 If you are in Melbourne, the game is best played by physically walking around the city, talking to virtual characters on real street corners near where the events took place.

 It is a fantastic way to give new meaning to the characteristic places of a city.
 Rather than just floating the characters in front of the camera regardless of where you move (as happens in Pokémon Go) the game is smart enough to keep track of where you are in relation to them.